DioxusLabs/dioxus/README.md

 Yew is a framework for building single-page web apps and initially served as an inspiration for Dioxus.
 Unfortunately, the architecture of Yew didn't support the various features we wanted, and thus Dioxus was born.

-- **Single-page apps**: Yew is designed exclusively for single-page web apps and is instrinsically tied to the web platform.
-Dioxus is fullstack and crossplatform, making it suitable for building web, desktop, mobile, and server apps.
+- **Single-page apps**: Yew is designed exclusively for single-page web apps and is intrinsically tied to the web platform.
+Dioxus is fullstack and cross-platform, making it suitable for building web, desktop, mobile, and server apps.

-- **Developer Tooling**: Dioxus provides a number of utilities like autoformatting, hotreloading, and a bundler.
+- **Developer Tooling**: Dioxus provides a number of utilities like autoformatting, hot-reloading, and a bundler.

 - **Ongoing support**: Dioxus is very actively maintained with new features and bug fixes being added on a daily basis.